eunyjeon/algo-practice/Problems/problems/lc-reverseLinkedLIst/11-reversedLinkedList/README.md

 ---

-class: center middle
 ## Interviewer Guide

 ---

 ### R/E

-* Give Part 1 before hinting that there is a Part 2 (if you can).
+- Give Part 1 before hinting that there is a Part 2 (if you can).
-* The list is singly-linked – it only has `value` (or `head`) and `next` (or `tail`) properties.
+- The list is singly-linked – it only has `value` (or `head`) and `next` (or `tail`) properties.
-* The list can be implemented as a class, or factory function, or just manually-constructed plain old javascript objects.
+- The list can be implemented as a class, or factory function, or just manually-constructed plain old javascript objects.
 It doesn't really matter.

 ---